open-atmos/PySDM/paper/paper.md

   activated and unactivated particles.
 Similarly, polydisperse lognormal spectra are used in the example based on @Lowe_et_al_2019, where additionally each lognormal mode has a different hygroscopicity.
-The @Lowe_et_al_2019 example additionally features representation of droplet surface tension reduction by organics.
+The @Lowe_et_al_2019 example features representation of droplet surface tension reduction by organics.

 Finally, there are two examples featuring adiabatic